PRESENTATION OF DIVIDEND AND DIVIDEND DISTRIBUTION TAX

 36 The classification of a financial instrument as a financial liability or an equity instrument determines whether interest, dividends, losses and gains relating to that instrument are recognised as income or expense in profit or loss.
 Thus, dividend payments on shares wholly recognised as liabilities are recognised as expenses in the same way as interest on a bond.
 Similarly, gains and losses associated with redemptions or refinancings of financial liabilities are recognised in profit or loss, whereas redemptions or refinancings of equity instruments are recognised as changes in equity.
 Changes in the fair value of an equity instrument are not recognised in the financial statements.”

-52A In some jurisdictions, income taxes are payable at a higher or lower rate if part or all of the net profit or retained earnings is paid out as a dividend to shareholders of the entity.
+Paragraph 52A: “In some jurisdictions, income taxes are payable at a higher or lower rate if part or all of the net profit or retained earnings is paid out as a dividend to shareholders of the entity.
 In some other jurisdictions, income taxes may be refundable or payable if part or all of the net profit or retained earnings is paid out as a dividend to shareholders of the entity.
-In these circumstances, current and deferred tax assets and liabilities are measured at the tax rate applicable to undistributed profits.
+In these circumstances, current and deferred tax assets and liabilities are measured at the tax rate applicable to undistributed profits.”

-52B In the circumstances described in paragraph 52A, the income tax consequences of dividends are recognised when a liability to pay the dividend is recognised.
+Paragraph 52B: “In the circumstances described in paragraph 52A, the income tax consequences of dividends are recognised when a liability to pay the dividend is recognised.
 The income tax consequences of dividends are more directly linked to past transactions or events than to distributions to owners.
-Therefore, the income tax consequences of dividends are recognised in profit or loss for the period as required by paragraph 58 except to the extent that the income tax consequences of dividends arise from the circumstances described in paragraph 58(a) and (b).
+Therefore, the income tax consequences of dividends are recognised in profit or loss for the period as required by paragraph 58 except to the extent that the income tax consequences of dividends arise from the circumstances described in paragraph 58(a) and (b).”

 “65A When an entity pays dividends to its shareholders, it may be required to pay a portion of the dividends to taxation authorities on behalf of shareholders.
 In many jurisdictions, this amount is referred to as a withholding tax.
 Such an amount paid or payable to taxation authorities is charged to equity as a part of the dividends.”

-In India, dividends are not taxable in the hands of shareholders considering that DDT is paid by the company that paid the dividend.
-Had there been no DDT mechanism, dividend would have been taxable in the hands of recipients, though recently it has been made taxable if the amount of dividend exceeds a specified limit.
-Therefore, in view of paragraph 65A, DDT is, in substance, of the nature of withholding tax.
-Therefore, the Board is of the view that the nature of payment of DDT in India is not similar to the scenario covered under the current paragraph 52A.
-Accordingly, the following paragraph of Ind AS 12, Income Taxes is relevant with regard to the presentation of dividend distribution tax paid:
+In India, dividends are not taxable in the hands of shareholders considering that DDT is paid by the company that distributed the dividend.
+Had there been no DDT mechanism, dividends received would have been taxable in the hands of recipients, though recently it has been made taxable if the amount of dividend exceeds specified limits.
+In this situation also, tax rate applicable is at lower rate in view of the fact that tax on dividend has already been collected in the form of DDT.

 “61A Current tax and deferred tax shall be recognised outside profit or loss if the tax relates to items that are recognised, in the same or a different period, outside profit or loss.
 Therefore, current tax and deferred tax that relates to items that are recognised, in the same or a different period: